 Welcome to Issue One of IRIS Magazine.

-If we are, in the end, all but a collection of stories and experiences, we found the most potent of these to be those stemming from the landscape of our youth.
-A time when we were most free to be ourselves, and most absorbent to culture and life going on around us.
-All life, experience, and history have a way of chiseling our perception, but this time and place, at our own very origination, seems to have the firmest hand of all in shaping who we are, and our own, very unique way of seeing.
+If we are in the end all but a collection of stories and experiences, we found the most potent of these to stem from the landscape of our youth.
+A time when we were most free to be ourselves, most absorbent to culture, and to the life unfolding around us.
+All life, experience, and history, have a way of chiseling our perception, but this time and place - at our own very origination, for all of us, seems to have the firmest hand of all in shaping who we are, and defining our own, very unique, way of seeing.

-Digging our roots deep in the landscape that shaped us, we continuously found ourselves referencing artists, musicians, photographers, philosophers, filmmakers and performers, whose stories move and inspire us.
-Through the work that these artists and individuals, who invest themselves in the stories they share, their honest communication through the ever evocative beauty of creativity and storytelling, we for a moment get a glimpse, in and through, their iris and into a deeper understanding of their own world.
+Digging our roots deep in the landscape that shaped us, we continuously found ourselves referencing: artists, musicians, photographers, philosophers, filmmakers, performers, and those whose stories or contribution to culture, moves and inspires us in a way that imprints itself on us and becomes a part of the definintion of who we are - individually, culturally, and collectively.
+Through the work artists and individuals invest themselves in and the stories that they openly share through creativity and storytelling, we get to see in, for a moment, through their iris and own perspective on the world.

-With this in mind, we extended our conversation to artists whose stories had coloured our vision and inspired us in the creation of our own story - and what came back was more than we bargained for.
-Nick Cave tells how his work should be seen through the distorted prism of the Australia of his youth; Stephen Page highlights the importance of storytelling within culture; Laith McGregor shows us the bravery of creating with unfiltered spontaneity; Jamie Huckbody talks to Lucy Pinter about the Superfine woman; and Anthony Lister discusses his fight for the freedom of visual expression, plus many others who share how their own origins have shaped them and their unique vision.
+Nick Cave tells how his work - "should be seen through the distorted prism of the Australia of his youth"; Stephen Page highlights the importance of storytelling within contemporary culture; Laith McGregor shows us the bravery of creating with unfiltered spontaneity; Jamie Huckbody talks to Lucy Pinter about the power of the Superfine woman; Anthony Lister discusses his fight for the freedom and visual expression, Daniel Askill shares the how his Grandmother Rose's pool infiltrates all of his filmmaking, and the inimitable Marc Newson takes us back to the days of building billy-carts in the backyard.
+Plus so many others who share their reflection and celebrate their own origins with us.

-We thank each and every person who contributed to the intricate web of conversation that gives life to IRIS Magazine Issue One \ Origins - this one was personal.
+We thank each and every person who contributed to the intricate web of conversation that gave life to IRIS Magazine, Issue One \ Origins - this one was personal.